Marriott Peak Off Peak Strategies

 - Categories 3 and 4 properties are also cheaper using Cash+Points, but only at peak times.

 - During a Bonvoy 30% off promotion, buying the required points to then make a peak booking in categories 1 to 3 is even cheaper - ideal.

-Chart 1 - cost converted to all-points for Marriott award nights - green highlights best choice, amber is second best.
+Chart 1 - Cheat sheet - cost converted to all-points for Marriott award nights - green highlights best choice, amber is second best.

 The Marriott peak off peak pricing - more relaxed about changes now

-peak pricing would be concentrated in the higher category (more expensive) properties and the off-peak pricing would be mainly with the
+that peak pricing would be concentrated in the higher category (more expensive) properties and the off-peak pricing would be mainly with

-lower category properties.
-After preparing multiple dummy-bookings, I am more relaxed about this (at least for now) since it appears to not
+the lower category properties.
+After preparing multiple dummy-bookings, I am more relaxed about this (at least for now) since it appears

 I looked across multiple months for multiple categories of properties (including the more popular ones) and there is good supply of mostly rooms with standard prices and there were generally only slightly more peak vs off-peak rooms.
 This can of course be changed at any time by Marriott.

 Reassured for now, rather than spend time analysing in minute detail the Marriott Bonvoy peak, off peak mix of today, I set about focusing on how to make the new Marriott peak, off peak pricing work to your advantage.